 A notice of the attorney’s application must be served on the donor and on a number of other people including the people who were notified of the creation of the EPA (any of the notice parties may object to the registration of the EPA).

-Solicitors fee for drafting and executing and registering power of attorney ireland can vary drastically across the country.
+Solicitors fee for drafting and executing and registering power of attorney in Ireland can vary drastically across the country.

 It seems it can cost anything from €450 plus VAT to as much €2000 plus VAT to set up an EPA .
 (Doing it for a couple will usually not cost double.)

 Registration of an EPA can then cost anything from €800 to as much as €2500 plus VAT .

 Some solicitors seem to charge as much as they can get away with – so shop around if possible.

 If someone doesn’t have an Enduring Power of Attorney , the only option available, if they become mentally incapacitated (through old age, illness or trauma), is to make an application through the High Court under the Wards of Court process.
 In this scenario, the court has the power to make decisions on your behalf, where you have been proved as an adult to be of unsound mind.
 Your property and money is brought under the control of the court and the Courts Service will have the duty of overseeing these in your best interest.